hansenjohnson/songbook/content/songs/faith.md

 And I know all the games you play
 Because I play them too

+          E                       B
-Oh but I
-Need some time off from that emotion
+Oh but I need some time off from that emotion
+E                                 B
 Time to pick my heart up off the floor
+              E
 Oh when that love comes down
+B         G#7
 Without devotion
+          C#m7
 Well it takes a strong man baby
+        F#
 But I'm showing you the door

 ‘Cause I gotta have faith